tsunghotang/JavaScript30/06 - Type Ahead/README.md

 The `input` acts as a search form.

-The `ul` will act as a list for the suggestions.
+The `ul` will act as a list for the suggestions/matches.

+### Data

-We have a `JSON` file which contains the data we need to suggest cities based on what the user types.
+The `JSON` file contains the data we need to suggest cities based on what the user types.
 Everytime the user types, we filter the JSON  against the current value.